 In considering your options, you’ve probably come across the concept of “convertible notes”.
 So what are they?

-In this article, I’ll be breaking down what you need to know about convertible notes so you can decide whether it’s something you want to use to help your startup grow.
+In this article, I’ll break down what you need to know about convertible notes so you can decide whether they’re the right tool to help your startup grow in today’s market.

 Why Should I Use A Convertible Note?

-A convertible note is useful when the valuation of your startup is uncertain.
-As a founder, you’ll usually want a higher valuation, while investors may try and negotiate you down to a lower valuation.
+A convertible note is particularly useful when the valuation of your startup is uncertain.
+As a founder, you typically aim for a high valuation while investors might negotiate a lower figure.
+This instrument allows you to postpone detailed valuation negotiations until your next equity round.

-The other advantage of convertible notes is that they are also quick to execute.
-This is because they are fairly straightforward and you generally only need to negotiate a few key clauses.
+Another advantage of convertible notes is that they are quick to execute.
+Their straightforward structure means you generally only need to negotiate a few key clauses, saving time and legal costs – a critical factor when every moment counts in today’s startup world.

 What Is A Convertible Note?

-For more information on the different types of equity financing, have a read of this article: How Does Equity Financing Work?
+For further insights into various financing mechanisms, have a read of our article on How Does Equity Financing Work?

-In basic terms, equity means that investors will get shares in your company, in return for the money they invest.
+In basic terms, equity financing means that investors receive shares in your company in exchange for the funds they invest.

 How Does A Convertible Note Work?

-An investor who sees potential in your startup might want to invest in your company in return for equity.
+An investor who sees potential in your startup might decide to invest money in return for future equity, giving you the funds you need today without immediately diluting your ownership.

-In simple terms, this means that you receive cash investment now, but you don’t have to give away shares in your business yet.
+This means you receive cash investment now, but you don’t have to determine your company’s valuation or allocate shares right away.

 What Are The Key Terms That Are Negotiated?